sullis/hbc-tech-blog/_posts/2018-04-16-smart-futures.md

 - volunteering
 ---

-# Why you should volunteer for Smart Futures

 With so many great tech initiatives out there and limited time to contribute, it can be a though choice for a volunteer to pick one (or a few) initiatives to get involved with.

 Different initiatives target different issues (e.g. diversity, education) and as a volunteer your tasks will vary (e.g. teach children, present to adults, organise).

-## How to pick an initiative
+# How to pick an initiative

 There are 4 questions I would ask myself as a volunteer looking to get involved; I expect the answers to be very subjective, but I included my answers for reference:
   1. what issues matter the most to me ?